About Us

 Bio to follow ..

-Meet Devon Oship, Trustee.
+Meet Jenay Brehm, Trustee.

 Kim is the CEO and founder of FND Action.
 Her role is underpinned by her profound lived experience, conversing with hundreds of others in similar situations, and gaining knowledge through neuroscience developments.
 At the time of her diagnosis, in January 2014, there was very little support out there and medical care for the condition was sparse.
 This was the starting point of her passion to help others who were also suffering from severe disabilities that were being greatly neglected.